Canon 70-200mm f/4 L IS

 DEAL: Now only $1,200 after rebate!
 July 2014.

 Canon 70-200mm f/4L (1999-)

-The Canon 70-200mm f/4 L IS is the sharpest zoom I've ever used.
+The Canon 70-200mm f/4 L IS is just about the sharpest zoom I've ever used, exceeded only slightly by the 70-200/2.8 L IS II.
 Not only that, but the ergonomics and operation are flawless, so flawless that I can shoot and zoom with only one hand.

 Feel free to read this huge review, but if you'd rather be out shooting and have about a grand to spend on a lens, just go get one of these for yourself.
 If you'd rather spend less, I cover that at recommendations.